sporbarhet/ParentageAnalysisOH.NET/README.md

 ### Setup

-1. Extract the files ZIP archive at `ParentageAnalysisOH.NET\BenchmarkConsoleApp` into the `ParentageAnalysisOH.NET\BenchmarkConsoleApp\Datasets` folder.
+1. Extract the files from the ZIP archive at `ParentageAnalysisOH.NET\BenchmarkConsoleApp` into the `ParentageAnalysisOH.NET\BenchmarkConsoleApp\Datasets` folder before running the benchmarking application.

 ### Running Notes

 - The BenchmarkConsoleApp project can only run in Release mode.
-- Which dataset is being benchmarked is currently chosen through commenting and uncommenting lines in the constructor of the OppositeHomozygoteBenchmarks class.
+- Which dataset is being benchmarked is chosen through commenting and uncommenting the appropriate lines in the constructor of the OppositeHomozygoteBenchmarks class.